jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/3_Loadcase/0_Loadcase.typ

 $ "ultimate load" = 1.5 times "limit load" $<eq_12>

 The safety factor is intended to account for variations in loads and material properties, as well as potential inaccuracies in calculation methods.
 Additionally, it helps prevent catastrophic structural failure if operating limits are marginally exceeded @Rossow_2014.
 The flight envelope is obtained by combining the effects of both maneuver and gust loads.
 In @fig_28, these load conditions are visually distinguished through different colors: the gust loads are indicated by orange lines, while the maneuver loads are shown in pink.
-The intersection and overlap of these load conditions define the complete flight envelope, depicted as the cross-hatched blue region.
+The intersection and overlap of these load conditions establish the complete flight envelope, depicted as the cross-hatched blue region.
 This envelope expresses the safe operating boundaries or limit loads within which the aircraft is designed to function.
-The characteristic points marked in the legend of @fig_28 represent commonly used design speeds, which are defined below according to @Rossow_2014 @Gudmundsson2014 @EASA_CS_Abbrevs:
+The characteristic points marked in the legend of @fig_28 represent commonly used design speeds, which are outlined below according to @Rossow_2014 @Gudmundsson2014 @EASA_CS_Abbrevs:

 - *Design Maneuvering Speed V#sub[A]*: V#sub[A] is the design limit speed up to which a full deflection of any one control surface (aileron, elevator, and rudder) is possible with retracted flaps without causing structural failure.
 Simultaneous full deflections of multiple control surfaces as well as multiple deflections of a single control surface are not permitted at V#sub[A].